 The following are the Clerk’s understanding of the legal steps for a person to obtain the legal authority to become a Conservator and/or Guardian:

-Fourth: A Court Order must be prepared by you or your attorney for the judge to sign to adjudge the adult to be incapacitated and to appoint you as Conservator and/or Guardian.
+A court order must be prepared by you or your attorney for the judge to sign to adjudge the adult to be incapacitated and to appoint you as Conservator and/or Guardian.

-Fifth: After the Court Order has been signed by a judge you must schedule an appointment with the Probate Division to formally qualify as Conservator and/or Guardian.
+After the court order has been signed by a judge, you must schedule an appointment with the Probate Division to formally qualify as Conservator and/or Guardian.